Terms & Conditions

 2.2 Glass’s may, at any time during the term of this Licence Agreement, withdraw a Product from general availability and, at Glass’s option, either (i) replace it with an alternative product or deliver the applicable data through an alternative medium, provided that the replacement product or medium shall deliver materially the same capability and/ or data to the Customer; or (ii) provide a pro rata refund of the Fee relating to the withdrawn Product.

 3. INVOICING AND PAYMENT

-3.1 Glass’s shall invoice the Customer all prices specified in the Order.
+3.1 Glass’s shall invoice the Customer all Fees specified in the Order.
 Invoices are payable within 30 days of the date of the relevant invoice in the currency stated in the Order.
-Prices are subject to VAT and any other tax or duty payable by Customer.
+Fees are subject to VAT and any other tax or duty payable by Customer.